-For PBS FRONTLINE, I produced this 36-minute immersive film taking viewers inside in the village of Al Bara as Syrian jets drop bombs on homes 300 meters away from filmmaker Olly Lambert.
+For PBS FRONTLINE, Azmat Khan produced this 36-minute immersive film taking viewers inside in the village of Al Bara as Syrian jets drop bombs on homes 300 meters away from filmmaker Olly Lambert.
 You'll witness the chaos on the ground as villagers try to rescue family and friends trapped under the rubble, the bombing’s effect on ordinary civilians whose lives literally have just been blown apart, the palpable fear when the government jets return for a second bombing run, and the ensuing calls for revenge that illustrate the country’s descent into chaos.

 The film was nominated for a 2014 Emmy Award in New Approaches to Documentary Film.

 As Yemen emerged as the breeding grounds for some of the most high-profile plans to attack the U.S. homeland, FRONTLINE journeyed to the south of the country for the film Al Qaeda In Yemen to explore how Al Qaeda and affiliated militants had seized control of territory there — and were winning popular support.
-My reporting also included:
+Her reporting also included:

 Every day headlines highlight Yemen’s growing Al Qaeda threat, the terror plots to attack the U.S. homeland hatched from within its borders and America’s escalating campaign of air strikes in the country.
 But some of Yemen’s biggest challenges — many of which helped spark its democracy protests in 2011 — are largely absent from Western media.
 More conventional domestic and economic issues may define Yemen’s stability, and in doing so define regional and global security.
-From severe droughts to secessionist movements and proxy war, I explored four of Yemen’s biggest problems few Americans ever hear about.
+From severe droughts to secessionist movements and proxy war, these are four of Yemen’s biggest problems few Americans ever hear about.